vlavrynovych/msr/docs/user-guides/writing-migrations.md

 ### ❌ Modifying Old Migrations

+{: .warning }
-Once a migration is committed and run in any environment, **never modify it**.
+> Once a migration is committed and run in any environment, **never modify it**.
+MSR tracks migrations by filename and checksum.
+Modifying an executed migration will cause checksum mismatches and potential data corruption.

 ```typescript
 // ❌ Don't do this: